-Storey has been one of the lead attorneys representing victims of sexual abuse by Catholic clergy in the Statewide coordinated action entitled The Clergy Cases.
-He has successfully briefed and argued motions affecting hundreds of plaintiffs in these complex matters, and successfully opposed a motion to publicly identify scores of victims of childhood sexual abuse who had otherwise been permitted to proceed anonymously.
-Storey participated in negotiating the groundbreaking $198 million settlement of 144 clergy sexual abuse claims against the Roman Catholic Bishop of San Diego, and worked with a team of attorneys to secure the public release of thousands of pages of Church documents relating to Catholic priests accused of abusing children in Southern California.
+Storey was one of the lead attorneys representing victims of sexual abuse by Catholic clergy in the Statewide coordinated action entitled The Clergy Cases.
+He successfully briefed and argued motions affecting hundreds of plaintiffs in those complex matters, and opposed a motion to publicly identify scores of victims of childhood sexual abuse who had otherwise been permitted to proceed anonymously.
+Storey participated in negotiating the groundbreaking $198 million settlement paid by the Roman Catholic Bishop of San Diego, and worked with a team of attorneys to secure the public release of thousands of pages of Church documents relating to Catholic priests accused of abusing children in Southern California.

-Storey has given his time to help victims of abuse obtain psychological care and counseling, and has worked with abuse victims to remove abusers from positions of authority where they had access to children.
-He has donated hundreds of hours of his time to help victims of childhood sexual abuse by filing amicus curiae briefs in the Supreme Court of California, as well as the First, Second and Third District Courts of Appeal.
+He has given his time to help victims of abuse obtain psychological care and counseling, and has worked with abuse victims to remove abusers from positions of authority where they had access to children.
+He has donated hundreds of hours of his time to help victims of childhood sexual abuse by filing amicus curiae briefs in the Supreme Court of California, as well as the District Courts of Appeal.

 Storey has been selected by Superlawyers Magazine as a "Rising Star" from 2015 through 2018 - every year that recognition was offered in San Diego.
 This honor is reserved for 2.5% of lawyers under the age of 40, or with less than ten years of practice.
 In 2012, Mr. Storey was profiled in the San Francisco Recorder's inaugural list of "Lawyers on the Fast Track" which recognized young 50 lawyers throughout the state "whose early accomplishments indicate they will be tomorrow's top lawyers and leaders."